kunjgit/GameZone/Games/Tower_Defense/README.md

 - You can re-fill your elixir by either hovering over the elixir points randomly displayed on the game grid or by eliminating an enemy

-- Both defenders and enemies have 100 hit points however defenders can shoot projectiles but enemies can only to damage while colliding with a defender
+- Both defenders and enemies have 100 hit points however defenders can shoot projectiles but enemies can only do damage while colliding with a defender

 - Defeating 1 enemy gives you 10 points